ImErvin/Theory-of-Algorithms/README.md

 I will actively add new material to this repository over the next 3 months (Starting 01/18).

 ### How to run
 To run the solutions I have provided you will need to ensure that you have [Racket](https://racket-lang.org/) installed locally.
-To do this simply click on "Racket" and follow their **Download** and install process.
+To do this simply click on "Racket" and follow their **Download and Install** process.

 Once Racket is installed you can simply clone this repository locally.
 ```bash